creitve/cartomatic/README.md

         extra_vars: "../provision/ansible/config/manual.json"
     ```

-    You should specify amount of VMs which you want to launch for provisioning.
+    Define as much VMs as you want to provision here.
-    Please read [the instruction for building images](../build/README.md) if you want to
+    Take a look at [the instruction for building images](../build/README.md) if you want to
     create your own image instead of using self-hosted images.

 3. Run vagrant: